 What surprised you most about the process/cohort?

-I wasn’t too surprised about the interest OnRamp generated and the type of businesses we attracted and enrolled in the inaugural cohort.
+I wasn’t too surprised about the interest Proof Positive generated and the type of businesses we attracted and enrolled in the inaugural cohort.
 Hi-Tech to Tech-enabled, home-based to office-based, pre-revenue -to-post; this region’s small business community has grit!
 With a goal of 25 participants for the first cohort, we enrolled 54 founders.
-Our weekly programming rapidly took shape with great support from regional stakeholders and partners like the Ben Franklin Technology Partners, City of Philadelphia, Greater Philadelphia Chamber, Black & Brown Founders, PACT, the African-American Chamber, and Drexel University, to name a few, who provided a range of resources in support of the plan to build OnRamp as a destination for startups, early founders and entrepreneurs to access resources, networks and valuable information to improve their business success.
+Our weekly programming rapidly took shape with great support from regional stakeholders and partners like the Ben Franklin Technology Partners, City of Philadelphia, Greater Philadelphia Chamber, Black & Brown Founders, PACT, the African-American Chamber, and Drexel University, to name a few, who provided a range of resources in support of the plan to build Proof Positive as a destination for startups, early founders and entrepreneurs to access resources, networks and valuable information to improve their business success.

 Are there any participants/stories that stand out to you?

-They are several, but in my opinion, the real story is despite being a virtual program that limited contact to online interaction between program participants, cohort members recognized the need for greater one-on-one interaction that resulted in launching the OnRamp pre-session.
+They are several, but in my opinion, the real story is despite being a virtual program that limited contact to online interaction between program participants, cohort members recognized the need for greater one-on-one interaction that resulted in launching the Proof Positive pre-session.
 This session started one1 hour prior to our weekly programming where we provided a chat room for cohort members to connect one-on-one or in groups to meet, share ideas, information, and support for each other’s venture.
 How this happened so naturally, was a joy to experience and witness.
 As a result, some are now exploring collaboration and seeking each other out to test ideas and for advice.

 What is your hope for the graduating cohort?

-I believe OnRamp has given participants a lot to think about and digest.
-If you have an idea, a dream, or even a wish, at OnRamp we showed you a path, So Go For It!
+I believe Proof Positive has given participants a lot to think about and digest.
+If you have an idea, a dream, or even a wish, at Proof Positive we showed you a path, So Go For It!
 The roadmap we laid out in the program gave attendees not only the core elements for building a solid business strategy with actionable tactics but access to Subject Matter Experts (SMEs) for them to connect with on their journey….and for them to remember, this is a marathon, not a sprint.
 The program also provided first-hand knowledge, the dos, and don’ts combined with the real deal and, straight talk from those who have traveled this road, gone the distance, and succeeded.
 So, it showed them examples of how it could be done if they are willing to embrace the problems, find solutions, and overcome obstacles resulting in one day the realization you’re no longer a startup but a sustainable business enterprise.